10 Greatest Megalithic Sites In Ireland You Must Visit Now

 Booking tickets before your visit to Newgrange is HIGHLY RECOMMENDED, as tickets are often booked months in advance due to the high demand.

-2 – Loughcrew Cairns
+2 – Loughcrew Cairns, County Meath

-3 – Drombeg Stone Circle
+3 – Drombeg Stone Circle, County Cork

 10 Greatest Megalithic Sites In Ireland You Must Visit Now, Drombeg Stone Circle - Happy Irish Wanderers

-Megalithic Sites In Ireland: Drumbeg Stone Circle
+Megalithic Sites In Ireland: Drombeg Stone Circle is free to visit

 In fact, in 1957 when the site was excavated, human remains were found in the center of the Drombeg Stone Circle dating back 2000 – 3000 years ago.

-4 – Dún Aonghasa
+4 – Dún Aonghasa, County Galway

 Dún Aonghasa (pronounced Dun Angus), is one of the most iconic megalithic sites in Ireland.

 The ancient stone fort is located on Inishmore Island (Aran Islands, County Galway) and is accessible only by ferry which means reaching this attraction demands a little extra effort.
+The best way to visit Dún Aonghasa is to stay in Doolin for a few days, allowing you to explore more of the best attractions in Doolin such as the Cliffs of Moher and the Burren National Park.

 What makes this megalithic monument so unique is the horseshoe shape it was built in, with the open area on a cliff edge and a 100-meter drop overlooking the Atlantic Ocean.

-5 – Poulnabrone Dolmen
+5 – Poulnabrone Dolmen, County Clare

 For those unfamiliar with The Burren’s natural beauty, it’s a vast expanse of rocky terrain that looks more like the moon than it does Ireland.